 Fill in the fields below with the schedule for how often each area is disinfected.
 Mark N/A for all that do not apply to your specific worksite and add any that are missing to "Other"

 Break rooms: Scanners:

 Bathrooms: Telephones:

-·

 Handrails/door handles/counters/shelving: Time clocks:

-.

 Shopping carts/baskets: Handwashing facilities:

-11 10 111 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

 Hand/held devices (payment portals, including ATM PIN pads, stylus): Custom equipment and tools (i.e., pallet jacks, ladders, supply carts):

 Registers: Conveyor belts:

-registers.
-Conveyor beits.
+· · · · · ·

 Others:

-Description of specific operational procedures being implemented to e nsure there is adequate time for cleaning/disinfecting: Additional measures that have been taken at this business location: Physical Distancing Guidelines Employee breaks and break rooms are managed to allow employees to eat on premises in designated areas where they can remain 6 feet apart.
-Customers are not permitted to bring their own bags, mugs, or other reusable items from home.
-Tape or other markings have been placed at least six fee apart in customer line areas on sidewalks or other walkways near public entrances with signs directing customers to use the markings to maintain distance.
+Description of specific operational procedures being implemented to ensure there is adequate time for cleaning/disinfecting:

+Additional measures that have been taken at this business location:

+Physical Distancing Guidelines

+- Employee breaks and break rooms are managed to allow employees to eat on premises in designated areas where they can remain 6 feet apart. - Customers are not permitted to bring their own bags, mugs, or other reusable items from home. - Tape or other markings have been placed at least six feet apart in customer line areas on sidewalks or other walkways near public entrances with signs directing customers to use the markings to maintain distance.
 All desks or individual workstations are separated by at least six feet or employees otherwise maintain six feet if workspace is limited.

-The following per-person limits have been placed on goods that are sell If not applicable mark as "N/A" •• Description of the layout of your worksite and how we accomplish phys rical distancing massures: Description of the layout of your worksite and now we accomplish phys sical distancing measures.
+The following per-person limits have been placed on goods that are selling out quickly to reduce crowds and lines.
+If not applicable mark as "N/A"

+Description of the layout of your worksite and how we accomplish physical distancing measures: